ritaly/Face-Detection/README.md

     cv2.rectangle(img, (x, y), (x+w, y+h), (0, 255, 0), 2)
 ```

+### TO DO features list

+Here sample ideas for future development.

+Create fork of this repo.
+Add features:

+1. Check if a file (or path to file) exists.
+Ask user again to provide correct file
+2. Detect both faces and whole bodies.
+Return count of detected objects
+3. Automate the attachment of images.
+Allow user to specify the path to the folder
+4. ...your ideas...

 ### Contact
 Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!